Rephonic

 Jules van Binsbergen

-Director of the Lauder Institute and finance professor at the Wharton School, he brings deep expertise in finance and decision-making processes to the podcast.
+Director of the Lauder Institute and a finance professor at the Wharton School, specializing in finance and decision-making processes.

 Jonathan Berk